samox73/paletteer/README.md

 already carry a built-in or currently selected custom palette suffix (optionally followed by `-neutral`, `-lambda-<value>`, and `-mix-<value>`) are skipped to prevent repeat recoloring.

+## How it works

+Recoloring runs entirely in the [Oklab](https://bottosson.github.io/posts/oklab/) perceptual color space (via the `palette` crate), where Euclidean distance approximates perceived color difference.
+Each opaque pixel is converted from sRGB to Oklab, remapped, and converted back; fully transparent pixels are skipped, and the per-pixel work is parallelized with `rayon`.

+The remap has two independent stages.

+**1. Lightness range mapping.** The image's own lightness range — the minimum and maximum Oklab *L* over all opaque pixels — is affine-mapped onto the palette's lightness range.
+Every pixel's lightness is stretched or compressed by the same linear transform, so a dark theme pulls the whole image dark and the tonal contrast becomes the palette's.
+This is what makes a result feel like it belongs to the theme.
+Because the transform is continuous, gradients stay
+smooth: there is no lightness quantization, so no dithering is needed.

+**2. Chroma mapping.** For each pixel the two nearest palette colors to its mapped-lightness / original-chroma point are found using a lightness-weighted squared distance `λ·ΔL² + Δa² + Δb²`, where `--lambda` sets how much lightness influences the match.
+The pixel's chroma `(a, b)` is then linearly interpolated between those two palette colors by projecting it onto the segment between them.
+Snapping to a single nearest color would posterize smooth hue gradients into hard contours; interpolating between the nearest two keeps the transition continuous while staying within the palette's colors.

+The output pixel takes its lightness from stage 1 and its chroma from stage 2, and `--mix` then linearly blends between the original Oklab color and this recolored one (`0` = original, `1` = full remap).

+Earlier versions instead quantized lightness to discrete palette levels and hid the resulting banding with blue-noise (interleaved-gradient) dithering, which left visible noise on smooth regions.
+The continuous range mapping replaces that approach entirely.

 ## Acknoledgements